apache/superset/docs/visualization.rst

 Need to add a new Country?
 -------------------------------

+Warning: adding a new country is not easy and requires building superset from source!

-To add a new country in country map tools, we need to follow the following steps :
+To add a new country in country map tools, you need to follow the following steps :

 1. You need shapefiles which contain data of your map.
    You can get this file on this site: https://www.diva-gis.org/gdata